Purchased a new Blackberry 8830 Worldphone 4.5 months ago. Phone has diligently kept in it's original leather holder and never dropped.

 Give that one to your phone engineers.
 Hopefully we'll see one of them...or maybe not, huh?

-Review about: Verizon Phone Plan.
+Product or Service Mentioned: Verizon Phone Plan.